Deploy a .NET Aspire project to Azure Container Apps using the Azure Developer CLI (in-depth guide)

 dotnet run --project AspireSample.AppHost\AspireSample.AppHost.csproj

-The previous commands create a new .NET Aspire application based on the aspire-starter template which includes a dependency on Redis cache.
+The previous commands create a new .NET Aspire project based on the aspire-starter template which includes a dependency on Redis cache.
 It runs the .NET Aspire project which verifies that everything is working correctly.

 Initialize the template